akaanurag281/TheHinduFeedParser/README.md

 # TheHinduFeedParser
-Filter The Hindu News relevant for UPSC Civil Services
+Filter The Hindu News relevant for any competetive examination

 Upload Previous Year Questions with Embedding